mariusrubo/Unity-Vertex-Displacements/README.md

 ![alt tag](https://github.com/mariusrubo/Unity-Vertex-Displacements/blob/master/BodyIllusionVR.gif)

 # Further Reading
-The technique is described in more detail in my article:
+The technique is described in more detail in this article:

-Marius Rubo & Matthias Gamer, **Using Vertex Displacements to Distort Virtual Bodies and Objects While Preserving Visuo-tactile Congruency during Touch**, In *Proceedings of the 25th IEEE Virtual Reality (VR) conference,* 2018.
+Rubo, M., & Gamer, M. (2018).
+Using Vertex Displacements to Distort Virtual Bodies and Objects While Preserving Visuo-Tactile Congruency During Touch.
+In *2018 IEEE Conference on Virtual Reality and 3D User Interfaces (Vr)* (pp. 673-674).
+IEEE.

-Please cite this article when using this repository for your academic work.
+It was futhermore used in this study:
+Rubo, M., & Gamer, M. (2019).
+Visuo-tactile congruency influences the body schema during full body ownership illusion. *Consciousness and cognition, 73,* 102758.